simonmichael/hledger/hledger/Hledger/Cli/Commands/Check.md

 These additional checks are run when the `-s`/`--strict` ([strict mode]) flag is used.
 Or, they can be run by giving their names as arguments to `check`:

+- **balanced** - all transactions are balanced after converting to cost, without inferring missing costs.
+  If conversion costs are required, they must be explicit.

 - **accounts** - all account names used by transactions [have been declared](hledger.html#account-error-checking)

 - **commodities** - all commodity symbols used
   [have been declared](hledger.html#commodity-error-checking)

-- **balanced** - all transactions are balanced after converting to cost, without inferring missing costs.
-  If conversion costs are required, they must be explicit.

 ### Other checks

 These checks can be run only by giving their names as arguments to `check`.
-They are more specialised and not desirable for everyone, therefore optional:
+They are more specialised and not desirable for everyone:

 - **ordereddates** - transactions are ordered by date within each file